 The land has 60 olive trees, (the harvest of which takes place November to January), almond trees, fig trees, grapevines, chirimoyos and a vegetable patch.
 It also has a basic brick-built structure which contains hot shower, toilet and bathroom.
-We just built a wooden covered outdoor kitchen next to your Safari tent.
 The safari tent sleeps two either as singles or a double.
 Mattresses and bedding provided.
+We recently also built a wooden covered outdoor kitchen, which has its own lighting, adjacent to the safari tent.

-We are off grid but have solar for charging phones, laptops and lighting.
-Etc. Drinking water is presently brought onto site from a tap/ Spring nearby, but irrigation water is available for washing, showering etc.
+We are off grid but have solar for charging phones, laptops and lighting etc. Drinking water is presently brought onto site from a tap/ spring nearby, but irrigation water is available for washing and showering.

 Our daughter is nearly 5 years old and goes to the local school.
 There is a well stocked local shop, bar and cash machine in the closest village which is a 5 minute walk from the land.
 We are about 20 minutes drive from the closest beach and 45 minutes to the lovely city of Granada, with public transport links to both.
 Our house is only 5 minutes drive from the land but we're up on the land most days, with weekends off.

-UPDATES ON PROGRESS 2020 : It has been a productive year and with the involvement of workawayers we have ; built a fully functioning outdoor covered kitchen, installed effective solar charging power stations, created a 20 person dining area, brought in two olive harvests, investigated and produced carob products, restored a swimming pool, pruned , weeded and planted sub tropical fruit trees , cleared and landscaped rough and neglected land, restored furniture, made pizzas, cooked international dishes .
+UPDATES ON PROGRESS 2020 : It has been a productive year and with the involvement of workawayers we have ; built a fully functioning outdoor covered kitchen, installed effective solar charging power stations, created a 20 person dining area, brought in two olive harvests, investigated and produced carob products, restored a swimming pool, pruned , weeded and planted sub tropical fruit trees , cleared and landscaped rough and neglected land, restored furniture, made a pizza oven and delicious pizzas from it and cooked international dishes .
 Thank you.

 Help with Eco Projects